 One of the staples I keep on hand in the event of a crazy day is pizza dough.
 Why?
 Because it makes so much more than just pizza!
 Freezer or frozen pizza dough is incredibly versatile, from appetizers to main dishes to desserts, it can do them all.
-Whether you opt for the pizza dough from the pop can (no judgment here) or a batch you keep in your freezer for just in case, let me show you just what you can do with it!
+Whether you opt for the pizza dough from the pop can (no judgment here) or a batch you keep in your freezer for just in case, let me show you things to make with frozen pizza dough!

 First, if you don’t know how to make pizza dough, it’s time to learn.
 Not only is pizza dough easy to make, but it’s also a good starter dough.
 It’s not picky, and it’s pretty forgiving when you make a mistake.
 The recipe below is my go-to for freezer dough.
 Simply remove it from the freezer the night before (or even a few hours before) and let it thaw and you’re set!
 One thing you do need though is a good freezer bag.
 I’ve found that the reusable bags like these and these work the best.